 - Inverted in Polish s-f novel 'Paradise, the World in Orbit' by Janusz Zajdel.
 The novel depicts the totalitarian state where citizens use 'koalang' (associative-allusive language) to mask anything that might be considered subversive by the secret police, especially when speaking in public, for example:

 Man: The gray angel entered my dreams uncannily (Policeman infiltrated my home thinking I'm asleep)

 Girl: Has emptiness filled the shard of space?
 (Did he take something?)

 Man: Though a ferret past in the time extended, my hand's voice curtain was left untouched.
 But hyena's longing still strong remain.
 (Even though he was searching for a long time, he didn't find my communication jammer.
 But it's likely the bastard will return soon).

-- A variation in the Star Wars novel Vision of the Future; Han Solo, suspecting that his communications were being monitored by Imperial ships, sent a message to Lando Calrissian to rendezvous with him "ten clicks from Galactic Center from where you had no choice".
-In other words, ten clicks away from Galactic Center from Bespin, where Lando was forced to hand Han and Leia over to Vader("Sorry, Han, but I had no choice.")
+- In Vision of the Future Han Solo, suspecting that his communications were being monitored by Imperial ships, sent a message to Lando Calrissian to rendezvous with him "two systems rimward from where you had no choice".
+In other words, two systems towards the galactic rim from Bespin, where Lando was forced to hand Han and Leia over to Vader.
+(Alluding to his line, "Sorry, Han, but I had no choice.")
 Later in the same novel, General bel Iblis issues a recall order to two Rogue Squadron pilots (who are operating anonymously) reading simply "This is father.
 All is forgiven; come home at once."